w3security/cli/README.md

 ## Setting up language support

-Depending on your project's language, you might need to setup your language environment before using Snyk.
+Depending on your project's language, you might need to setup your language environment before using w3security.

 See our [Language Support documentation](https://support.w3security.io/hc/en-us/articles/360020352437-Language-support-summary).